 Need a fun activity for your plastic Easter eggs?
 This fine motor Easter activity is eggcellent! (see what I did there?)
-Here we are, a week away from Easter, and a pile of plastic eggs that need some love.
+Here we are, a week away from Easter and a pile of plastic eggs that need love.
 I had the perfect fine motor Easter activity for my toddler and preschooler that I cannot wait to share with you.

 You don’t need to spend much money to help improve a child’s fine motor strength, and this simple activity with a box and kitchen tongs is here to prove it.

-The Easter activity itself is simple.
+This Easter activity is simple

-Grab the egg from the bowl, and drop it into the hole.
+- Drop the egg into the hole.

-Fine motor strength grasping the eggs
+- Fine motor strength when grasping the eggs

 Ideas like this fine motor activity are perfect for pencil grip.
 Here’s what you need to know about the stages of holding a pencil.